NuGet/docs.microsoft.com-nuget/blogpost/posts/2018-04-04-migrate-packages-config-to-package-reference.md

 comments: false
 ---

 Last year, we introduced the option to [make PackageReference the default package management format](https://blog.nuget.org/20170316/NuGet-now-fully-integrated-into-MSBuild.html#what-about-other-project-types-that-are-not-net-core) for managing NuGet dependencies when installing the first NuGet package for a newly created projects.
-With Visual Studio Version 15.7 Preview 3, we have introduced the capability to migrate existing C++, JavaScript, and ASP.NET (.NET Framework) projects that use the `packages.config` format to use PackageReference instead.
-We're working on adding support for other project types.
+With Visual Studio Version 15.7 Preview 3, we have introduced the capability to migrate existing projects that use the `packages.config` format to use PackageReference instead.

 Benefits of using PackageReference include: